civol/HDLRuby/README.md

 It would however be necessary to add this argument when invoking the function, e.g., `add(1000,sum,mult(...))`.
 While this argument is relevant for addition with saturation, it is not for the other kind of addition operations, and hence, the code of `sumprod` is not general-purpose any longer.

 HDLRuby provides two ways to address such issues.
 First, it is possible to pass code as an argument.
-In the case of `sumprod` it would then be enough to add two arguments that perform the required addition and multiplication.
+In the case of `sumprod`, it would then be enough to add two arguments that perform the required addition and multiplication.
 The example is below:

 ```ruby
 system :sumprod_proc do |add,mult,typ,coefs|